George Fitzmaurice: Career

+Fitzmaurice was meticulous in his preparations prior to shooting and “knew beforehand everything he wanted to see on screen.”
+Like his filmmaking contemporaries F. W. Murnau and John Ford “he never looked through the camera” to frame his compositions, but nonetheless achieved a widely acknowledged “visual grace” in his pictures.

+In his 1916 essay entitled “The Art of Directing,” Fitzmaurice emphasized the importance of engaging in a psychological analysis of the film characters to discover their motivations.
+He wrote:

 Personal life

 He was married at one time to Ouida Bergere, later the wife of Basil Rathbone.
 His second wife was Diana Kane, a sister of actress Lois Wilson.
-With Kane, he had two daughters Sheila Fitzmaurice born in 1929, and Patricia Fitzmaurice Baxter born in 1931.
+With Kane, he had two daughters.